Gibraltar: Road

 Within Gibraltar, the main form of transport is the car.
 Motorcycles are also very popular and there is a good modern bus service.
 Unlike in the UK and other British territories, traffic drives on the right and speed limits are in km/h, as the territory shares a land border with Spain.
 The E15 route connecting with Spain, France, England and Scotland is accessible from the Spanish side using the CA-34 autovía.

 Restrictions on transport introduced by Spanish dictator Francisco Franco closed the land frontier in 1969 and also prohibited any air or ferry connections.
 In 1982, the land border was reopened.
 As the result of an agreement signed in Córdoba on 18 September 2006 between Gibraltar, the United Kingdom and Spain, the Spanish government agreed to relax border controls at the frontier that have plagued locals for decades; in return, Britain paid increased pensions to Spanish workers who lost their jobs when Franco closed the border.
 Telecommunication restrictions were lifted in February 2007 and air links with Spain were restored in December 2006.

 Motorists and pedestrians crossing the border with Spain are occasionally subjected to very long delays.
 Spain has occasionally closed the border during disputes or incidents involving the Gibraltar authorities, such as the Aurora cruise ship incident and when fishermen from the Spanish fishing vessel Piraña were arrested for illegal fishing in Gibraltar waters.

+Proposals exist for a Strait of Gibraltar crossing by bridge or tunnel.